Proton Pump Inhibitors (PPIs) / Steroids / Biologics / Procedures

 PPIs are often the first treatment recommended for EoE.
 These medications reduce the amount of acid the stomach makes.
 PPIs can help prevent inflammation in the esophagus, which may ease EoE symptoms.
 These medications are also used to treat gastroesophageal reflux disease (GERD), a related condition that causes similar symptoms such as heartburn.

-PPIs are often tablets or capsules that are taken every day.
+PPIs are often tablets or capsules that you take every day.
 Doctors usually suggest taking these medications in the morning, before any food is in your stomach.

 PPIs improve symptoms of EoE for many people.
 However, different studies have reported different success rates.
 A review of studies found PPIs helped decrease the number of eosinophils in the esophagus for between 33 percent and 61 percent of people.
 Additionally, 25 percent to 80 percent of people who use PPIs have fewer symptoms.
 One recent study found that, among people who experienced a drop in eosinophils after taking PPIs, 64 percent still had reduced symptoms after a couple of years.